dabodero/Rattrapage_Java/README.md

 **Deliverable**

 All the deliverables are in the folder "deliverables".
-We have Componants Diagram,Packages Diagram,Class Diagram,Surefire Report,JXR,GIT Report
+We have Componants Diagram,Packages Diagram,Class Diagram,Surefire Report,JXR,GIT Report.

 **License**